colbywhite/colbywhite.dev/README.md

 - Fix back button on posts.
   - Likely requires a different breadcrumb strategy for posts.
-- Add resume.
 - Add transition name to timestamps.
   - Consolidate FormattedTime and Datetime in the process.
-- Reframe blog as dev journal.
-  - Potentially remove the tags since that isn't as useful in the reframing.
 - Replace uses of `@/utils/getSortedPosts` to `@content/blog/queries` version.